Depression vs. Anxiety: How to Tell the Difference

 Different kinds of anxiety

 Although many people suffer from generalized anxiety disorder, there are specific types that depend on what tends to make you most anxious.
 A common type is social anxiety: “Social anxiety is the feeling of worry or fear in social interactions,” Fletcher says.
 “Social settings and social activity can trigger the anxiety, so many people avoid interaction.”
 More than a third of social anxiety sufferers wait ten or more years before getting help.
 Sudden occurrences of rapid heartbeat, sweating, or difficulty breathing are signs of panic attacks, the hallmark of panic disorder.
-Other forms of anxiety can include specific phobias like heights or insects.
+Other forms of anxiety can include specific phobias like heights, insects, or deep ocean waters.
 Post-traumatic stress disorder (PTSD) is also classified as an anxiety disorder.
 Here’s what else social anxiety disorder psychologists wish you knew.

 Depression messes with mood